santoroj/terraform-beginner-bootcamp-2023/journal/week2.md

 Note unable to do the second part of the drawing due to having a free trial.

 Maybe look at another drawing package such as [draw.io](https://app.diagrams.net/) in the future.

+## Joes Beers

+I've managed to replace references to Arcanum with Joes Gluten Free Beers The images have come through ok but the styling is all wrong.
+Looks like the style.css file is not being picked up whilst in the terratowns frame